lenosisnickerboa/csgosl/README.md

 ----------

-So far, after 13000+ downloads I have received two (yes really, two!) donations adding up to a total of 10$.
+So far, after close to 15000 downloads I have received two (yes really, two!) donations adding up to a total of 10$.
 Not quitting my daytime job anytime soon...

 ----------